 And then: Be patient.
 Make sure you aren’t too pushy.
 Being demanding and trying to force them to add your music might actually lead to you being ignored.
 If you want to be consistent, make sure you do it sensibly and without expectations.
 Negotiating, begging, arguing or demanding explanations isn’t a good strategy.
 Somewhere out there is the right playlist for everyone.
 If someone doesn’t want your music, don’t fret and move on.

-5. Special Opportunity: Spotify
+5. Special Opportunity: Spotify for Artists

 6. After the placement